areeahmed/birmbenawa/README.md

 - [ ]  about app screen ( information about app).
 - [x]  about us screen show information about app developer
 - [x]  add provider to the project.
+- [ ]  use provider and class to make your code cleaner and remove Constructor
 - [ ]  change the drawer type to the new type.
 A brief description of what this project does and who it's for